-Unit costs hit a 4-year low
+Unit Cost impact continues to drop to a 4-year low.

-How have unit costs during the current quarter changed compared with the past 3 months?
+How have unit costs during the current quarter changed compare with the past 3 months?

-Unit costs - the expenditure incurred by a company to produce, store, and sell one unit of a particular product or service, can include raw materials, components, labour, energy, logistics, transport.
+Unit costs - the expenditure incurred by a company to produce, store and sell one unit of a particular product or service, can include raw materials, components, labour, energy, logistics and transport.